Ruban's Wish To Walk - SDR

 Nystagmus (my eyes shake uncontrollably - from a very young age I learned how to find the 'Null Point', where I could stabilise my good eye to get better vision).

 Ocular CHP (compensatory head posture - I have to hold my head in a certain position to be able to see properly with my good eye).

 Glaucoma (I have pressure problems in my left eye which I need daily drops for, otherwise I could lose the eye).

 Elliptical pupil (the pupil in my right eye (the good one) is shaped like a cats eye.
 You have to get close to see it though!).
 The pupil in my left eye is fully dilated and stays that way all the time.

-Dysphagia (I choke on liquids, so need to have 'Thick and Easy' starch powder added to my water bottle.
+Dysphagia IDDSI Level 3 (I choke on liquids, so need to have special thickener powder added to my water bottle.
 I cannot eat mixed consistency food, like my favourite fruit - strawberries.